jimjam-slam/sverto/README.md

 Install the extension and required files using:

 ```
-quarto use template jimjam-slam/sverto
+quarto use template jimjam-slam/quarto-svelte
 ```

 > ![NOTE]
-> If you're running Sverto in a Quarto project, be sure to install it from the root, or top-level, project folder.
+> If you're running quarto-svelte in a Quarto project, be sure to install it from the root, or top-level, project folder.

 Then run: